darthbob88/voting-app/README.md

   * New and unfamiliar.
   * Liable to pick candidate without majority support.
 If the votes are split 30-30-40, with no second choices, nobody gets a majority.
   * Still vulnerable to spoilers, if a 3rd candidate is able to take votes from the likely winner.
-Given a situation where 29 ballots rank the candidates A-B-C, 31 rank them C-A-B, and 40 rank them B-A-C, candidate A will be dropped and their votes applied to B, giving B a victory 69-31.
+Suppose there are three candidates A/B/C, where C is aligned with A and opposed to B. If 29 ballots rank the candidates A-B-C, 31 rank them C-A-B, and 40 rank them B-A-C, candidate A will be dropped and their votes applied to B, giving B a victory 69-31.
 However, if C did not run, then A would win 60-40.
+Likewise, if some of the C supporters decided to vote A-C-B, then C would be dropped in the first round and A would win.